-Histo derives from a personal desire (of JT) for easy access to published material about the birds of Shropshire for use in personal researches.
-I have a long-held interest in historical ecology in general and in the history of birds in particular and it was in 2008 that I began by scanning all the SOS Annual Bird Reports.
-With the invaluable work of Peter creating and maintaining the website all the information subsequently gathered is available in Histo, a unique county resource.
-The website remains the joint venture of my brother Peter and I – he on keys at the control of the website, me doing the research and admin processing new material.
-I must thank Peter for his continued dedicated work; without his support the material would languish solely on my home computer.
+Histo derives from JT’s personal need for easy access to published material about the birds of Shropshire for use in personal researches.
+He has a long-held interest in historical ecology in general and in the history of birds in particular and it was in 2008 that he began by scanning all the Shropshire Ornithological Society Annual Bird Reports.
+It was John’s brother Peter who suggested that the internet could make the information available to everyone and with his help Shropshire’s website ‘Histo’ has become a unique county resource.
+The website remains the joint venture, Peter on keys at the control of the website, John doing the research and development of new material.
+Peter has continued his dedicated work without which the material would languish solely on John’s home computer.
 The SOS kindly continues to cover many of the basic costs.

-Histo has expanded hugely since its inception and its move online in 2012.
-Most notably, over the past two years during research for and drafting of texts for Birds of Shropshire (due to be published in spring 2017), besides using Histo for their texts, the team of authors found a lot of new material.
-Thus during early 2016 after two years of relative inactivity online, Histo has been checked, adjusted and greatly expanded.
-There are more than 170 new items (total over 1,000) and the Species Index has expanded to over 13,000.
+Histo has expanded hugely since inception and its move online in 2012.
+During the past five years of research for and drafting of texts for The Birds of Shropshire (Smith (2019) due to be published in December 2019) the team of authors found Histo invaluable.
+There are now more than 700 items comprising over 7,300 pages and the Species Index contains over 14,000 entries.
 Please have a look at Latest Developments for further details and our acknowledgements to the people to whom we owe our gratitude.

-Histo is available as a link from the Shropshire Ornithological Society (SOS) web site and direct at pgt7.uk/sos.
-JT maintains the sole paper copy which currently occupies twenty-one lever-arch files and will revert to the SOS’s library when JT is no longer able to maintain it, or it will pass to a successor willing to keep the system going.
+Histo is available as a link from the Shropshire Ornithological Society (SOS) web site and direct at website.
+JT maintains the sole paper copy which currently occupies twenty-one lever-arch files.
+The hard copy will revert to the SOS’s library when JT is no longer able to maintain it.

 The Historical Resources menu gives access to a range of useful items including the